markmoxon/elite-source-code-library/versions/cassette/1-source-files/README.md

-# Source file for the BBC Micro cassette version of Elite
+# Source files for the BBC Micro cassette version of Elite

 This folder contains the source files for the BBC Micro cassette version of Elite.